An Interview With WishGarden's Malia Thompson

 You have a web site, Late Bloomer Herbals, in which you offer services and a blog.
 Can you tell us a little about the web site and the consultations you provide?

 I am trained in the Vitalist Tradition of Western Herbalism and received an excellent education at the Colorado School for Clinical Herbalism in Boulder.
 I am a certified Clinical Herbalist and Clinical Nutritionist and flower essence practitioner.
-People come to me for a wide variety of reasons, including thyroid issues, auto-immune issues, sexual and reproductive health, addiction recovery support, and depression as well as for emotional issues like stuck patterns, for which I use flower essences.
+People come to me for a wide variety of reasons, including thyroid issues, auto-immune issues, sexual and reproductive health, addiction recovery support, and emotional issues like stuck patterns, for which I use flower essences.

 I have a blog that features classes I teach, and articles and monographs that I write for various publications.
 The writing aspect has been a surprising development for me.
 It is something that has transpired naturally without me actively pursuing it.
 But I am loving it, and find that I really enjoy writing.